 True Non-Contact™ Mode

 FX200 features True Non-contact™ mode, a proprietary technology exclusively offered by Park Systems.
-True Non-contact mode measures the attractive force between the tip and the sample surface, whereas tapping mode and contact mode use the repulsive force.
-True Non-contact mode provides accurate sample topography while minimizing tip wear and sample damage.
+True Non-contact mode obtains topography by detecting the attractive van der Waals force between the AFM tip and the sample surface.